DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Experimental Setup

 \subsection{Evaluation Metrics}

-We conduct the evaluation of \drift in two stages: a) the intrinsic performance of dependency retrieval and the selection of illustrative theorems, and b) the extrinsic performance of autoformalization.
+We evaluate \drift in two stages: a) intrinsically through the performance of dependency retrieval and the selection of illustrative theorems, and b) extrinsically through autoformalization.

-\rparagraph{Dependency Retrieval} The effectiveness of the decomposition is measured by its impact on the dependency retrieval task as the quality of the decomposed sub-queries directly impacts the relevance of the retrieved premises.
+\rparagraph{Dependency Retrieval} The effectiveness of the decomposition is measured by its impact on the dependency retrieval task, as the quality of the decomposed sub-queries directly impacts the relevance of the retrieved premises.
 We measure the quality of the retrieved premises against the oracle* dependencies using \textbf{Precision}, \textbf{Recall}, and their harmonic mean, \textbf{F1-score}.

 \rparagraph{Formalization Correctness} For formalization, we use \textbf{Typecheck (TC)} and \textbf{\beqp}. \tc measures syntactic correctness, indicating the percentage of the generated statements that are valid and can pass the compiler's type checker~\citep{lu2024processdrivenautoformalizationlean4, azerbayev2023proofnet, liu2025rethinking}.
 For semantic correctness, we use \beqp~\citep{poiroux2025improvingautoformalizationusingtype}, a symbolic metric that measures the logical equivalence between a predicted formal statement and the ground-truth reference by using deterministic proof tactics to bidirectionally prove that each statement can be transformed into the other.
+We adopt \beqp over LLM-based evaluations to avoid stochasticity and ensure compiler-verified reliability.
+Furthermore, given that large-scale human evaluation is infeasible, \beqp serves as an effective proxy, demonstrating strong alignment with human judgments (Pearson: 0.974, Kendall: 0.872)~\citep{poiroux2025improvingautoformalizationusingtype}.
 For each metric, we assess performance using pass@1 and pass@10, where pass@$k$ indicates that at least one of $k$ independent generations was successful.